electric-relaxation/nba-belt/docs/spec.md

 - Next game section (both teams)
 - Transfer history (both teams)

-If a logo fails to load:
-- Show a small placeholder (e.g., initials in a circle) instead of broken-image icons.

 ### 8.4 Client-side JS
 Not required for core functionality.
-OK to add small progressive enhancement (sorting, collapsible history, etc.) but the page must be complete without it.
+OK to add a small script to localize the computed-at timestamp, but the page must be complete without it.

 ---

-## 9. Backend API (Optional)
+## 9. Backend API

-Optional debugging endpoint:
-`GET /api/belt?season=YYYY`

-If implemented, response should include:
-- `season`, `computedAt`
-- `startingHolder`, `currentHolder`, `nextGame`
-- `transfers[]`

-This endpoint should also use the same Cache API strategy (10 minutes).
+No backend API is required for the current prototype.

 ---